gordonbrander/refrakt/README.md

   );
 ```

-Because update runs sequentially and atomically, and the flag and effect are set during the same transaction, there is no window where a duplicate fetch can slip through.
-It is difficult to achieve this kind of atomic control when state and effects are separated.
+Because each update runs sequentially and atomically, and the flag and effect are set during the same transaction, there is no window where a duplicate fetch can slip through.
+It can be difficult to achieve this kind of atomic control when state and effects are separate.

 ### Context